About The Richard Law Firm

 Alaina Macauley grew up as a fifth generation rancher in northern Arizona.
 This gave her a lifelong passion for the outdoors and a love of the West.
 She studied at Colorado College and earned a Bachelor of Arts in Religion in 2004.
 After spending the following summer canoeing the entire Mississippi River, she moved to Jackson to be near the mountains.
 Since 2004, Alaina has spent her time cultivating a variety of experiences.
 She became a licensed U.S. Coast Guard Merchant Marine Boat Captain for Jenny Lake Boating in Grand Teton National Park.
 She has worked on the Jackson Hole Ski Patrol at Jackson Hole Mountain Resort since 2006 as dispatcher and emergency responder.
 She returns often to Arizona to help on the ranch.

 After years of working and playing outside, Alaina felt compelled to explore other careers that help people.
 When an opportunity to work in law presented itself, she leapt at the chance.
-She joined the Richard Law Firm in 2017.
+She joined The Richard Law Firm in 2017.
 Alaina’s sense of fairness stems from being not only a Libra, but also a middle child.
 Working in law satisfies her need for honesty, fairness, and justice.
 Alaina’s background and experience brings a unique perspective to our law firm and clients.
 She wants to help all of our clients reach their goals and will work tirelessly in that pursuit.
 She enjoys skiing, gardening, and drinking coffee.

 Lila Wheatley, a Connecticut native, received a Bachelor’s Degree in Animal Science and Pre-Veterinary Studies at the University of Connecticut.
 Her multi-tasking skills gained her positions in horse barn management and later helped her obtain her Series 7 stockbroker license, after which she became the operations manager for a brokerage office in Westport, Connecticut.

 Following her love of horses, she moved to Colorado in 1985 and continued her work as a manager of a private horse boarding stable and later managed a securities office.
-Horses drew her further west when she moved to Washington State to manage a thoroughbred race horse training farm.
+Horses drew her farther west when she moved to Washington State to manage a thoroughbred race horse training farm.
 She was responsible for payroll, accounts payable, transporting and exercising racehorses.
 Lila used her outstanding multi-tasking skills again as the administrative assistant to the North American Sales manager of an international vegetable seed production company.